Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Template-Guided Optimizer

-\textbf{Applying the Repair Function $h$ (Split-K).} Split-k update does not apply the repair function to the local section, keeping the local section parallelizable.
-Instead, it repairs the global loop nest $\glb{L_t}$ to make the final result correct.
+[1]{\access{X_{#1,g}}{#1,g}{\bi}} [1]{\access{X_{#1,l}}{#1,l}{\bi}} \textbf{Applying the Repair Function $h$ (Split-K).} After naive loop fusion and privatization, the local nest $\loc{L_t}$ of the fusee reads from the local versions of its producing reductions, which is incorrect.
+Split-k repairs the global nest $\glb{L_t}$ and does not change $\loc{L_t}$, keeping it parallelizable.
 Another difference from rolling update is that split-k applies the repair function on the right-hand side of the reducer.
-Both differences show in the example: \ssg{} has the store statement \texttt{sum\_g[i] = sum\_g[i] + \uline{exp(max\_l[i, j0] - max\_g[i])} * sum\_l[i, j0]} where the underlined term is the repair term.
+The following \textit{rewrite pattern} shows how split-k update applies the repair function: